pmndrs/react-three-rapier/packages/react-three-rapier/readme.md

 Setting the `strength` to a negative value will cause the `RigidBody` to be _pushed_ (repelled) away from the attractor.

 The force applied to rigid-bodies within range is calculated differently depending on the `type`.

+🧩 See [Attractor docs](https://pmndrs.github.io/react-three-rapier/interfaces/AttractorProps.html) for all available props.

 ```tsx
 // Standard attractor